Healthcare associated infection surveillance

 We have published several surveillance protocols to ensure systematic data collection and analysis.

-- Central Line Associated Bloodstream Infection in the Adult Intensive Care Unit (accessible)
+- Central Line Associated Bloodstream Infection in the Adult Intensive Care Unit (Word Document)

-- National Alert System for Critical Antimicrobial Resistances Protocol (accessible)
+- National Alert System for Critical Antimicrobial Resistances Protocol (Word Document)

 - MRSA acquisition surveillance guideline